A Journey Across the West of the Iberian Peninsula

 Program activities, schedules and personnel may change due to local circumstances.

-In such an event, we will alert you as quickly as possible.
+In such an event, we will inform you as quickly as possible.

 Arrive in Seville, Orientation & Welcome Dinner.
 (D)